VALUES - WHO IS TO BLAME?

 So when did being successful become negative?
 In many minority circles being successful is dissed as "being white."
 We should applaud the successes of our family, our friends, our acquaintances, and anybody else who climbs the ladder.
 In sports the number of winners does not depend how well anybody plays or how hard they work, one gold, one silver, and one bronze, but real life isn't like that.
 We can all do better and we should feel good about that.

 I'm not promoting feeling good about stealing and cheating and using illegitimate means to gain wealth.
 But our heroes should be those who run successful businesses and add value to their communities while doing well themselves.
-I congratulate my friends who start businesses and celebrate their continuing success.
+I congratulate my friends who start businesses and I celebrate their continuing success.

 I went to an Operations Research (O.R.) conference, applicable mathematics, what I do for a living, and they had a session on small businesses.
 There were professors and consultants and government bureaucrats but there was not one person on that stage who signed the front of a paycheque.
 I felt signing the front of a paycheque was a badge of honor long before I started my own business in 2012 with about twenty employees on our payroll.
 I'm proud of that.
 So before you grumble about what is being doled out every two weeks (not to mention how much the Internal Revenue Service (IRS) takes), remember the business owner put up the capital to start the business and takes the risks when business isn't so good.
 This is the message we should be sending.